Northern Nurses Are In High Demand

 Previous Nursing Studies

 Students who have successfully completed nursing courses may be eligible to receive transfer credit.
-Applicants who have taken Aurora College courses in Practical Nurse may have the opportunity to use those courses or combination of courses as Internal Transfer Credit in the BSN program.
-Additionally, applicants who are registered licensed practical nurses who complete the Aurora College LPN Bridge-In Program with a passing grade of 65 percent will be eligible for admission into year 2 of the program.
+Applicants who have taken Aurora College courses in Practical Nurse may have the opportunity to use those courses, or combination of courses, as internal transfer credit in the BSN program.
+Additionally, registered licensed practical nurses who complete the Aurora College LPN Bridge-In Program with a passing grade of 65% will be eligible for admission into year 2 of the program.

 Regardless of the pathway for admission, all applicants must:

-• Submit a letter of interest indicating why they are pursuing a career in nursing
+- Submit a personal letter of interest indicating why they are pursuing a career in nursing

-** Prior to working with clients, students must have submitted their Criminal Records and Vulnerable Sector Check, proof of Heart & Stroke Foundation Basic Life Support or St. John Ambulance Level C CPR/First Aid certification or equivalence, and an up-to-date immunization record.
-These are typically required to be submitted by the end of September in year 1 and reviewed annually for currency.
+** Prior to working with clients, students must have submitted their Criminal Records and Vulnerable Sector Check, proof of Basic Life Support CPR, and an up to date immunization record.
+These records are required by the end of September for year 1 students.
+Proof of current certification and immunization is required on an annual basis, as per practice partner agreements.

 Depending on the applicant’s pathway, they may be advised/requested to submit:

-• A resume or other evidence of relevant work/life experience.
+- A resume or professional portfolio including evidence of relevant work/life experience.

 Applicant Assessment

-Applicants who are currently enroled in one or more of the required academic courses for admission are encouraged to apply early and provide transcripts that demonstrate that they are currently registered in these courses.
-Applicants may receive a conditional acceptance that is dependent on their successful completion of the required courses (65 percent or higher).
+Applicants who are currently enrolled in one or more of the required academic courses for admission are encouraged to apply early and provide transcripts that demonstrate that they are currently registered in these courses.
+Applicants may receive a conditional acceptance that is dependent on their successful completion of the required courses (65% or higher).
 Applicants who are conditionally accepted will be required to provide a final transcript upon completion of the required courses to be fully accepted.

 Students who have already completed post-secondary course work in nursing or related courses such as Practical Nursing may have transferability into this program.
 Post-secondary transcripts and course syllabi/outlines will be required for evaluation.
 Students seeking transfer credit will be required to follow process defined in Aurora College Policy C.01 Transfer Credit.